 When using the flat_menu tag, wagtailmenus identifies the 'current site', and attempts to find a menu for that site, matching the handle provided.
 By default, if no menu is found for the current site, nothing is rendered.
-However, if fall_back_to_default_site_menus=True is provided, wagtailmenus will search search the 'default' site (In the CMS, this will be the site with the 'Is default site' checkbox ticked) for a menu with the same handle, and use that instead before giving up.
+However, if fall_back_to_default_site_menus=True is provided, wagtailmenus will search the 'default' site (in the CMS, this will be the site with the 'Is default site' checkbox ticked) for a menu with the same handle and, if found, use that instead before giving up.